ambrosinim/Tesi-Code/README.md

 # Tesi-Code
 ### Folders in Repository and content:
 - Braccio_arduino_finalcode:
-  - C++ Arduino cod e for communication with the PC and actuate the small robotic arm through 3 servos.
+  - C++ Arduino code for communication with the PC and actuate the small robotic arm through 3 servos.
 - Python Code:
   - Python PC application
   - Squeezenet and MobileNet models (no VGG16 models)